Rains in S. Korea turn Seoul’s roads to rivers, leave 7 dead

 The rain began Monday morning and intensified through the evening hours.
 Nearly 800 buildings in Seoul and nearby cities were damaged while more than 400 people were forced to evacuate from their homes, the Ministry of the Interior and Safety said.

+People were seen wading through thigh-high waters Monday night in streets near the Gangnam subway station, one of Seoul’s most bustling business and leisure districts, where passenger cars, taxis and buses were stuck in mud-brown waters.
+Commuters evacuated as water cascaded down the stairs of the Isu subway station like a waterfall.
+In the nearby city of Seongnam, a rain-weakened hillside collapsed into a university soccer field.

 Rescue workers failed to reach three people who called for help before drowning in a basement home in the Gwanak district of southern Seoul Monday night.
-Another woman drowned at her home in the nearby Dongjak district, where a public worker died while clearing up fallen tires, likely because he stepped into waters electrified by damaged power lines, according to the ministry.
+Another woman drowned at her home in the nearby Dongjak district, where a public worker died while clearing up fallen trees, likely from electrocution.
+Choi Seon-yeong, an official from the Dongjak district ward office, said it wasn’t immediately clear whether the water was electrified because of a damaged power source or equipment the man was using.

 Two people were found dead in the debris of a collapsed bus station and a landslide in the nearby city of Gwangju.